IND

 T.J.
 McConnell

-McConnell produces at an above average rate for a 17-minute workload.
+McConnell produces at an average rate for a 17-minute workload.

 Every stat, every credit, every cost — per game average